 This IQ test for kids is a revised version of the standard Simon–Binet intelligence test.
 It can be used for a child who is three years or older as it has been developed based on the age norm.
 It evaluates the child’s scholastic ability using both verbal and performance tests.
 The assessment begins with tests corresponding to the chronological age of the child and then moves upwards.

 2. Wechsler Intelligence Scale for Children:

-This evaluation was developed by American psychologist David Wechsler who believed that intelligence is reflected in a variety of measurable skills.
+This child intelligence test was developed by American psychologist David Wechsler who believed that intelligence is reflected in a variety of measurable skills.
 It is administered individually from pre-primary children to adults.
 This test evaluates a child’s intellectual strengths and weaknesses and helps us understand his general cognitive abilities and potential by assessing his capacity to learn.
-This method includes both verbal and non-verbal tests that generate five primary index scores.
+This IQ test for kids includes both verbal and non-verbal assessments that generate five primary index scores.
 The non-verbal tests are designed so that even children who are speech or visually impaired can be assessed.

 3. Bhatia Performance Test of Intelligence